jadecobra/python_tdd_exercises/source/calculator/calculator_i/calculator.rst

     # test multiplication
     # test division

-:ref:`I can use a variable to remove duplication<what is a variable>`
+:ref:`I can use a variable to remove duplication<what is a variable?>`

 ----

 *********************************************************************************
 test_subtraction
 *********************************************************************************

 ----